California rejects Trump effort to cut off federal funds over abortion

 California’s stance risks a possible showdown with HHS, which could try to expand any funding pullback to five other U.S. states that also require insurers to cover abortions.

-“For decades Californians could choose whether or not they wanted abortion-free health insurance coverage until California took away that option,” Severino said in a statement.
-“HHS is assessing the recent letter from the California Attorney General and all appropriate remedies in light of California’s continued refusal to comply with federal law.”

-The agency had on Jan.
-24 said California’s requiring insurers to cover abortions violated the Weldon Amendment, a federal law allowing funds to be withheld from state or local governments that discriminate against any “health care entity” that refuses to provide, pay for or cover abortions.
+HHS on Jan.
+24 said California’s law requiring insurers to cover abortions violated the Weldon Amendment, a federal law allowing funds to be withheld from state or local governments that discriminate against any “health care entity” that refuses to provide, pay for or cover abortions.

 Newsom said in a statement on Friday: “This is extreme presidential overreach and would, if carried out, jeopardize lives of Californians.
 We will not allow it.”